BiigFish/ratnotebook/_posts/2022-03-03-addictions.md

 Be critical of the media you consume.
 Once I started thinking about the meaningless content that I was reading/watching and how little effect it had on my life, it made me realize how much a waste it all was.

 And then be even more critical.
 Who's making the algorithms that give you the feed?
 How are these providers rich with money?
-I am merely data being analyzed and brainwashed?
+Am I merely data being analyzed and brainwashed?
 Constantly viewing the feed isn't just a waste of time, it's unhealthy.

 I accepted I had a bad addiction.